fabric8-analytics/fabric8-analytics-common/integration-tests/scenarios/stack_analyses.md

 - Scenario: Check that the stack-analyses returns a valid response for maven ecosystem
 - Scenario: Check that the stack-analyses returns a valid response for NPM ecosystem
 - Scenario: Check that the stack-analyses returns a valid response for pypi ecosystem
+- Scenario: Check that the stack-analyses returns a valid response for dynamic manifest files